Dynamic Jet View Creation

 export default localViews;

-Next you need to expand the default view creating logic and redefine the view setting of the JetApp configuration.
-The app will first look for a view among
+Next you need to expand the default view creating logic and redefine the viewarrow-up-right setting of the JetApp configuration.
+The app will first look for a view among localViews.
+If it does not find anything there, the view will be located as usual, in the views folder.

 import {JetApp} from "webix-jet";